Prescription drug prices in the United States: Policy makers

 The FDA has a "priority review process" for drugs which compete with another drug whose price exceeds its value-based price.
 Congress could also grant the FDA the ability to change the exclusivity period for new drugs.
 The FDA could also temporarily allow the import of drugs approved for sale outside the United States.

 In December 2015, the DHHS held a public meeting and both houses of Congress had hearings on off-patent drugs with limited or no competition.

 In 2017, Democratic party leaders announced a plan to enforce limits on how much pharmaceutical companies could raise drug prices.
 Under the plan, drugs with a "significant price increase" would have to explain the price rise to the HHS a minimum of 30 days before implementing the price hike.
 Although Turing Pharmaceuticals' Daraprim price rise of 5000% overnight would meet the proposal's definition of a "significant price increase," under the proposed plan, Mylan's well-publicized price increase for EpiPen would fall below the thresholds in the plan's criteria for enforcement.

 New legislation

-On October 9, 2017, Governor Jerry Brown of California passed Senate Bill 17 (SB-17) Health care: prescription drug costs.
-This bill focuses on transparency regarding pharmaceutical companies.
-This bill mainly focuses on two aspects.
-The first being that drug companies must give prior notice of price increases for prescription drugs.
+On October 9, 2017, Governor Jerry Brown of California passed Senate Bill 17, which focuses on transparency regarding pharmaceutical companies.
+Drug companies must give prior notice of price increases for prescription drugs.
 Drug Manufacturers must notify state purchasers such as CalPERS, Medi-Cal etc. 90 days prior to the planned effective date.
-The second focus is on the transparency of spending trends.
-This means that health plans and insurers have to annually report the following for all covered drugs (categorized by generic drugs, brand names, and specialty drugs):
+Health plans and insurers must also annually report the following for all covered drugs (categorized by generic drugs, brand names, and specialty drugs):